Here are all the reasons the French are (stereotypically) known as the world’s best lovers.

 This in mind, it’s no surprise the French have been voted the world’s best lovers.
 And although most cliches tend to be contemptible, in this case, there’s some truth to it.

 So here you go: here are all the reasons the French are (known for) being better lovers than Australians, along with some tips (from French dating coach Adeline Breon) on how you can steal some of their skills.

 They are expert kissers

-While Australians consider ‘pashing’ an activity best left to over-eager teens, the French have no qualms about getting their suckerfish on all throughout their adult life.
+While Australians consider ‘pashing’ something to leave behind in your teens, the French have no qualms about getting their suckerfish on all throughout their adult life.